-International Overdose Awareness Day (IOAD) is the world’s largest annual campaign to end overdose, remember those who have died without stigma and acknowledge the grief of the family and friends left behind.
+International Overdose Awareness Day (IOAD) is the world’s annual campaign to end overdose, remember without stigma those who have died, and acknowledge the grief of the family and friends left behind.

 Every August 31st, people and communities around the world observe International Overdose Awareness Day with political declarations, memorials, vigils, community education sessions, naloxone demonstrations and more.

 People gather to call for an end to a preventable health crisis which is claiming the lives of hundreds of thousands of people every year while also remembering those who have been lost and recognising the grief of the loved ones who have been left behind.

 The campaign is convened by Penington Institute, an independent public health organisation based in Melbourne and the creators of LifeSavers.